nevathan321/nevathan321/README.md

 **A web platform connecting students with qualified tutors**
 - Developed a full-stack web app with PHP, SQL, React.js, and CSS
 - Built 8+ features: authentication, tutor applications, profile management, real-time notifications
-- Designed UI in Figma and managed work using GitHub & Jira
+- Designed UI in Figma and managed work using GitHub & Notion
 - Deployed on a university-provided server

 ---